rymdkraftverk/juice.js/README.md

 | `yarn clean`   | Remove the `dist` folder                                      |
 | `yarn release` | Start the process to release a new version                    |

-Use the `showcase` app to test any updates.
+Use the `testApp` app to test any updates.
 If the public API is changed, also update the `src/FeatureList` file.